 1. Complete the FAFSA (Free Application for Federal Student Aid) to apply for federal, state and Simpson financial assistance.
 There are two ways to complete the FAFSA.
 There are no fees required in the application process regardless of which method you choose.

 - The strongly preferred filing method is on line by using FAFSA on the Web .
-If you filed the 2014-2015 FAFSA or Renewal Application electronically, you may do so again using your same PIN.
-If you do not have a PIN or have forgotten yours, you may go to the PIN website and request a new PIN at www.pin.ed.gov.
-Remember, if you are a dependent student, at least one parent needs to request his/her own PIN at the same website so that your parent can sign the FAFSA electronically.
-If you request a PIN to be sent to you electronically, you will receive your PIN within four hours.
+If you filed the 2014-2015 FAFSA or Renewal Application electronically, you may do so again using your FSA ID.
+If you do not have an FSA ID you may apply at https://studentaid.ed.gov/sa/fafsa/filling-out/fsaid.
+The FSA ID number replaces the PIN number previously used to sign the FAFSA.
+Remember, if you are a dependent student, at least one parent needs to obtain their own FSA ID to sign the FAFSA.

 - If you choose to file your FAFSA in paper form, you may request a paper FAFSA form.